Certified Ophthalmic Technician (COT) Practice Test

 Question: 1 / 400

-What is the definition of a tropia?
+What is the purpose of using strips during a Schirmer test?

 Get further explanation with Examzify DeepDiveBeta